Information about accessible travel to and from the USA

 If you cannot inform us in advance, Lufthansa staff will be happy to help you at the airport to store your mobility aids in the aircraft.

 If you have a hearing impairment, please contact us before your trip so we can make the necessary arrangements.
-To contact our relay service for phone calls from the USA please first dial 711 followed by 1-866-846-4283.
-This service is available from Monday to Friday from 08:00 to 24:00 EST and at weekends from 08:00 to 22:30 EST. If you cannot advise us in advance, our Lufthansa staff will be happy to assist you at the airport.
+The number of our relay service for phone calls from the USA is 1-866-846-4283 and is available from Monday to Friday from 08:00 to 24:00 EST and at weekends from 08:00 to 22:30 EST. If you cannot advise us in advance, our Lufthansa staff will be happy to assist you at the airport.

-On Lufthansa flights, you can bring your service dog into the cabin with you free of charge.
-Please inform yourself about the general requirements for taking a service dog into the cabin.
+You can take your assistance dog with you on board Lufthansa flights free of charge.
+Please find out about the general requirements for taking an assistance dog into the aircraft cabin with you.

 In the event of problems during your trip with Lufthansa, please ask our crew members or ground staff if you can speak with a complaint resolution official (CRO).